Urban Lit, Now Available on DVD at Oakland Public Library

 Use the Main Library to learn more about the Roosevelts.

 On Sunday night PBS broadcast the first episode of Ken Burns’s latest documentary series, The Roosevelts: an Intimate History, documenting the lives and careers of Theodore Roosevelt, FDR, and Eleanor Roosevelt.

 Did you catch it?
 If you did, keep watching.
 The series is sure to whet your interest in all things Roosevelt.
 Your Main Library is a great place to learn more about this iconic American family.

 What can you find here?
 Plenty of books, of course, from the current bestseller, The Bully Pulpit to Eleanor Roosevelt's 1938

 This is a summary of the Lakeview Book Club discussion of the American Classic, The Awakening by Kate Chopin.

 Kate Chopin was from St. Louis and married a wealthy man from New Orleans.
 She lived in New Orleans and was soon a widow with six children.
 She supported her family by writing and lost her popularity, because of the scandalous nature of The Awakening.
 She died in 1905.

 We discussed that Guy de Maupassant was an influence on her and she was an influence on many of the upcoming great authors of the 20th century.
 Her style is called "naturalism," which one member explained meant that the stories contain the hard parts of life, the seamy or gritty parts.

 Eight of us brought many opinions about this short novel.
 There seemed to be a consensus in the group that those who had never read this before were really surprised by the ending.
 We didn't ask if people liked it, but everyone seemed to have really been caught up in it and had strong feelings about the story.
-I think everyone really liked it on many levels, if not all the
+I think everyone really liked it on many levels, if not all the way through.

 Author and Publisher Andrea Davis Pinkney will be appearing at the Oakland Main Library on Monday September 22nd